sbt/sbt-jmh/README.md

 Examples
 --------
-The examples are scala-fied examples from tethe original JMH repo, check them out, and run them!
+The examples are scala-fied examples from the original JMH repo, check them out, and run them!
 The results will look somewhat like this:

 ```
 ...